 Disorders of hemostasis contribute to significant morbidity and mortality in neonates, especially those born prematurely(1,2).
 Laboratory results, such as the prothrombin time (PT), international normalized ratio (INR), and activated partial thromboplastin time (aPTT), often play a crucial role in screening for abnormalities in hemostasis and guiding transfusion of blood products.
 However, their clinical interpretation is fraught with pitfalls, including insensitivity to the role of platelets, endothelium, and other factors in achieving hemostasis, the methodological variation across time and institutions, and perhaps most importantly, the difficulties associated with establishing a “normal” range, or reference interval (RI).

 RIs represent the range of values occupied by a healthy population.
 They are classically defined by the middle 95% distribution of values measured in adult volunteers.
 These “direct” RIs can lack generalizability when applied to new populations but defining appropriate pediatric- and/or neonate-specific RIs is a Herculean task(3–5)(3–5).
-(6–10).
+Despite this, age-related changes in physiology often necessitate that multiple age-specific reference intervals be established.
+The youngest age bracket in the current reference intervals for coagulation testing at our institution span the entire first year of life.
+However, differences in hemostatic balance in the neonatal period represent a pitfall in this approach, particularly in first weeks of life(6–10).

 Challenges inherent to direct RI estimation have motivated development of computationally sophisticated “indirect” methods, which estimate the distribution of non-pathologic results generated through routine clinical care.
 One such approach is refineR, which has shown to outperform older indirect and direct approaches, but has not yet been applied to coagulation testing data(11,12).

-We hypothesized that the current RIs for PT/INR and aPTT, were leading to a high proportion of results in neonatal populations being flagged as abnormal.
+The refineR approach uses all real-world data as inputs and leverages a sophisticated curve smoothing approach to separate the pathologic results from non-pathologic.
+An indirect reference interval can then be estimated on that non-pathologic fraction, without requiring upfront filtering of healthy patients.
+We hypothesized that the current RIs for PT/INR and aPTT, which span the full first year of life, were leading to a high proportion of results in neonatal populations being flagged as abnormal.
 If true, this could obfuscate bleeding risk assessment, motivate unnecessary transfusions, and contribute to “alert fatigue” in clinical providers.
 Given the risks of transfusion(1,2,13,14) and the unclear association between laboratory values and bleeding outcomes(15–18), a more robust analysis is sorely needed.

-We aimed to assess the concordance between the normative distribution of neonatal PT, INR, and aPTT results estimated by refineR with those currently used at our institution(15,17,19–21).
-This work represents a crucial first step in the critical reappraisal of the clinical decision-making framework surrounding hemostasis evaluation in neonates at our institution.
-We hope that by making the anonymized data and code publicly available, we can encourage replication and reproduction at other institutions and facilitate the development of more evidence-based transfusion practices.
+We aimed to assess the concordance between the normative distribution of neonatal PT, INR, and aPTT results estimated by refineR with those currently used at our institution and compare them to previously published direct estimates in similar populations(15,17,19–21).
+This work represents a crucial first step in the critical reappraisal of the clinical decision-making framework surrounding hemostasis evaluation in neonates at our institution, and represent a convenient and efficient method by which context-specific reference intervals could be defined more broadly.
+We hope that by making the anonymized data and code publicly available, we can encourage replication and reproduction at other institutions and facilitate the development of more evidence-based reference intervals and transfusion practices.

 Methods